MovieLabs/OMC/Docs/Overview/Schema Structure.md

 ### References
-The use of identifiers is a central component of all entities; an entity must be uniquely identifiable with an identifier.
+The use of identifiers is a central component of all entities; an entity must be uniquely identified with an identifier.

-Using identifiers allows any entity to be included by reference or by inclusion; the decision is left to the application.
-Where only an identifier is included in a payload the presumption is the receiving party would make a follow up request to retrieve additional information.
+Using identifiers allows any entity to be included either by reference or by inclusion; the decision is left to the application.
+Where only an identifier is included in a payload the presumption is the receiving party would make a follow up request if it needs more detailed information.

-The example below shows a Narrative Location, where the Location itself is only referenced by it's identifier.
+The example below shows a Narrative Location, where the Location itself is only referenced by its identifier.
 A client receiving this could then make a request using the Location's identifier to get the full set of attributes.

 **JSON Instance, example 1**
 ```JSON